qrno/Oberon-LLVM/README.md

 java -jar oberon.jar -i code.oberon -o code.json -b json
 ```

+The oberon.jar file is obtained by compiling the Oberon-Scala project

 - Run the "main" executable to generate the "code.ll" file.

 - Run the genexec.sh to generate the "app" executable.